calciu/COVID19-LockdownFr/README.md

 ## Notes About the Data
 A few notes about this data:
-* We will be continuously maintaining this database for the foreseeable future, and will be uploading new data on a weekly basis.
+* We have been maintaining this database during the 55 Lockdown day mentioned above.
-* We will keep a running summary of basic statistics as we upload data in each new release.
 * Consider using tools such as the [Hydrator](https://github.com/DocNow/hydrator) and [Twarc](https://github.com/DocNow/twarc) to rehydrate the Tweet IDs.
 Instructions for both are in the next section.
 * Hydrating may take a while, and Tweets may have been deleted since our initial collection.
 If that is the case, unfortunately you will not be able to get the deleted Tweets from querying Twitter's API.